Drains Cleared

 Powerflush in Spennymoor

-Spennymoor's notoriously hard water from Anglian Water leaves thick limescale deposits inside boilers, radiators, and pipework, reducing heating efficiency by up to 40%.
+Spennymoor's water from Northumbrian Water leaves thick corrosion deposits inside boilers, radiators, and pipework, reducing heating efficiency by up dramatically.
 Properties throughout Spennymoor—especially Victorian terraces with 40+ year old radiator systems—accumulate sludge that powerflush removal can reverse.
 County Durham Council's aging housing stock in Spennymoor (postcodes DL16–DL19) needs regular descaling to maintain system performance.

 Drainage in Spennymoor — what local engineers know

-Anglian Water's supply to Spennymoor contains around 350mg/L of dissolved calcium and magnesium—among England's hardest water regions.
-This accelerates boiler and radiator degradation in Spennymoor's Victorian (20%) and Edwardian (12%) properties, where original cast-iron heating systems still operate.
+Northumbrian Water's supply to Spennymoor contains around low hardness of dissolved calcium and magnesium—among the softest water regions.
+This accelerates boiler and radiator degradation in Spennymoor's Victorian and Edwardian properties, where original cast-iron heating systems still operate.
 County Durham's climate—with frequent heating demand throughout winter—compounds the problem significantly.
-Powerflush is particularly critical in Spennymoor homes relying on combination boilers, which are very sensitive to internal sludge buildup and scale accumulation from hard water.
+Powerflush is particularly critical in Spennymoor homes relying on combination boilers, which are very sensitive to internal sludge buildup and scale accumulation from the local water.

 • Separate sewer system across most of Spennymoor: misconnections (e.g. washing machines plumbed into surface water drains) are a known local issue and can result in environmental enforcement action